WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 The privacy policy set forth here refers solely to openvault.wgbh.org.
 Please read it carefully, and if you have any questions or concerns, please <a target="_self" href="/contact-us">contact</a> us.
-Also, note that openvault.wgbh.org links to numerous other sites, such as WGBH, PBS, and the University of Massachusetts at Amherst.
+Also, note that openvault.wgbh.org links to numerous other sites, such as GBH, PBS, and the University of Massachusetts at Amherst.
 Please consult those sites to learn more about their policies.